wso2/docs-ei/en/streaming-integrator/docs/examples/getting-started-with-si.md

 select str:upper(name) as nameInUpperCase, amount insert into TransformedProductionStream;
 ```
+Save this file as `MySimpleApp.siddhi` into {WSO2SIHome}/wso2/server/deployment/siddhi-files directory.

 > **_INFO:_** Once we deploy above Siddhi app, it creates a new HTTP endpoint at `http://localhost:8006/productionStream` and starts listening to the endpoint for incoming messages.
 Next, we will push a message to this endpoint using a CURL command.

 Now execute following CURL command on the console: